Skip to content

 Now that you’re set up, here are some things to explore:

-Go to Settings → Channels and connect Telegram or iMessage, so you can chat with your agent from your phone.
+Go to Pipes in the sidebar and connect Telegram, iMessage, or WhatsApp, so you can chat with your agent from your phone.

 Explore capabilities

-Check out Agents → [Your Agent] → Capabilities to see what tools your agent has access to, and toggle them on or off.
+Check out your agent’s detail page under Agents to see what tools it has access to, and toggle them on or off.

 Install more agents